morphytron/okapi-response-macro/readme.md

 # Okapi Response macro crate

-## A single macro for creating response code based on responses structs rather than typing and implementing OkapiRocketResponseInner manually.
+## A single macro for creating response code based on responses structs for cases in which it would be ok to avoid implementing OkapiRocketResponseInner manually.

+*Make strongly typed Rocket responses while simultaneously adding to your openapi.json definitions.*

 ### Usage